History

 Often David would address them through a window, or on the steps of the medieval pillar cross in the grounds of the church.

-David was 45 when he married Sinah Bowen in 1771; they lived in the rectory at Coychurch and had three children: Maria, Daniel and David Bowen.
+David was 45 when he married Sarah Bowen in 1771; they lived in the rectory at Coychurch and had three children: Maria, Daniel and David Bowen.
 Sarah died in 1792, aged 60.
 David later remarried and lived at Manorowen.

 David also preached at local fairs and other gatherings, where there was a high incident of drunkenness and fighting.
 This included the annual horse fair at St Mary’s Hill where he converted a great number of people